 We love using the air fryer in our home kitchen!
 It always cooks up fast and helps our crispy food to be crispy – including our air fryer whole chicken wings.
-We pair our whole chicken wings with other air fryer items, including air fryer potato skins, air fryer BBQ ribs, and air fryer frozen corn on the cob to make a complete dinner that is quick, easy, and full of flavor.
+We pair our whole chicken wings with other air fryer items, including air fryer potato skins, air fryer BBQ ribs, corn dogs, and air fryer frozen corn on the cob to make a complete dinner that is quick, easy, and full of flavor.

 Chicken wings, a few kitchen basics, and your favorite buffalo sauce are all that you need to create delicious buffalo whole chicken wings in air fryer.

 - extra virgin olive oil – avocado oil works well too and has a high smoking point, which makes it a great alternative for the air fryer